Céline Sciamma: 2010s

-2015–present

-Since 2015 Sciamma has served as co-president of the SRF (Society of Film Directors).
+Since 2015, Sciamma has served as co-president of the SRF (Society of Film Directors).
 In between directing her own films, she continues to work as a screenwriter for other directors.
 She was sought after by André Téchiné, whose work Sciamma admired as a youth, to co-write the screenplay for his 2016 film Being 17.
 She also adapted the novel Ma Vie de Courgette (My Life as a Courgette) into a screenplay for a stop-motion animated film.

 In 2017, Sciamma was invited to become a member of the Academy of Motion Picture Arts and Sciences.

 Sciamma's fourth feature film, Portrait of a Lady on Fire, began shooting in 2018.
 It premiered in Competition at the 2019 Cannes Film Festival, where it won the Queer Palm and Best Screenplay.
 David Sims of The Atlantic wrote, "It's a film about the deeply personal process of creativity—the pain and joy of making one's emotions and memories into a work of art.
 The film is a grand leap forward for Sciamma, already one of France's most exciting emerging directors.
-For me, it is the most enthralling cinema experience of the year."
+For me, it is the most enthralling cinema experience of the year".

+2020s

 Sciamma shot her fifth feature, Petite Maman, in 2020; it premiered at the Berlin International Film Festival in March 2021.
 It also screened at the 2021 San Sebastián International Film Festival, where it won the Audience Award.
 That year she also co-wrote the 2021 film Paris, 13th District alongside Jacques Audiard and Léa Mysius.

+In February of 2026, film distribution company MK2 Films acquired the rights to Sciamma's complete filmography.
+This led MK2 to premiere a re-edited version of her 2011 film Tomboy at the 76th Berlin International Film Festival, where she was awarded an Honorary Teddy Award for her cultural and artistic impact in queer cinema.
+This agreement completed MK2's collection of Sciamma's filmography, with the company distributing all of her previous films from Water Lillies to Portrait of a Lady on Fire.